 The history of Islam in Melaka began when Parameswara embraced the religion following his marriage to a Pasai Princess in the 15th century.
 Melaka became a center for the spread of Islamic culture and politics in the region.

-It now contains several museums (Education, History & Ethnology, Literature, Governors Museum, Democratic all for 10 RM entry fee ) – in both the main building and others behind it.
+It now contains several museums (the Melaka Museum of Education, the Melaka Museum of History & Ethnology, the Melaka Museum of Literature, the Governor’s Museum of Melaka, and the Melaka Democratic Museum all for a single 10 RM entry fee ) – in both the main building and others behind it.

-The Democratic Process Museum charts the process of democracy – giving definitions of government types throughout the world and also displaying some excellent old posters, which seem to have no bearing on the democratic process, but which are interesting all the same.
+Melaka’s Democratic Process Museum charts the process of democracy, specifically within Malaysia, but also across the world.
+What’s particularly interesting is that the museum outlines definitions of government types throughout the world as well as the progress of democracy.
+The Democracy Museum also displays some excellent old posters, which seem to have no bearing on the democratic process, but are interesting all the same.